11 Benefits of Employee Surveys

 Benefit #9: Show your employees you care

 The simple act of reaching out and listening carries a lot of weight.
-It's a proactive approach showing you care.
+It's a proactive approach to show you care, and it’s natural for staff to feel cared for when they’re offered an employee morale survey

 The tone is much different from reacting to employee complaints on a daily or monthly basis.
 All of these anecdotal comments can be quantified through an online survey.